spine-tools/Spine-Toolbox/docs/source/settings.rst

 Settings
 ********

+.. note:: The images and some of the text are outdated.
+See tooltips in the app for up-to-date information.

-You can open Spine Toolbox settings from the main window menu ``File->Settings...``, or by pressing **F1**.
-Settings are categorized into four tabs; *General*, *Project*, *Tool*, and *View*.
+You can open Spine Toolbox settings from the main window menu `File->Settings...`, or by pressing **F1**.
+Settings are categorized into four tabs; *General*, *Project*, *Tools*, and *View*.
 In addition to application settings, each Project item has user adjustable properties (See :ref:`Project Items`)

 .. contents::